One of the first signs of spring? T4 slips.

 Whether you file online, by snail mail or use a tax professional, we want to make the experience as painless as possible.
 (Approximately 10 percent of Canadians still file paper returns, according to the latest statistics from the Canada Revenue Agency.)

-The biggest change for the 2020 tax year stems from the many Canadians who began working from home—turning their bedrooms, kitchens and living rooms into home office spaces to help slow the spread of COVID-19.
-While home-working may have been safe and convenient, from some, it also meant added expenses.
-To ease the burden on employees and businesses, the Canada Revenue Agency (CRA) has introduced a simplified process for claiming home office expenses on your 2020 income tax return.
+Throughout 2021, many Canadians continued working from home—turning their bedrooms, kitchens and living rooms into home office spaces to help slow the spread of COVID-19.
+To ease the burden of mean added expenses on employees and businesses, the Canada Revenue Agency (CRA) will continue the simplified process for claiming home office expenses it implemented in 2020 for your 2021 income tax return.

-If you worked from home 50% of the time (or more) for at least four consecutive weeks last year due to COVID-19, you qualify to claim a deduction of $2 per day, for all days worked at home in 2020, to a maximum of $400.
+If you worked from home 50% of the time (or more) for at least four consecutive weeks last year due to COVID-19, you qualify to claim a deduction of $2 per day, for 250 days worked at home in 2020, to a maximum of $500.
 This straightforward, flat rate method doesn’t require you to track your expenses or calculate the square footage of your home workspace.

 The traditional, detailed method of reporting remains available, though it requires that you calculate all expenses and provide supporting documentation, and also get a completed and signed T2200S form from your employer.
 Refer to the CRA website for more information.